 For glued insoles:

 If you exhausted your methods trying to unglue that insole in your shoe, you might want this.
 This is the tricky part in your cutting of insoles because this can be done many times before the insole conforms to the footstep of your shoe.
 Two methods can do this: using a piece of paper on the inside or the outside.

-With just a sharp scissors or utility knife, you already know how to cut insoles.
-With the knowledge you’ve gained, you will have no more hard time in doing it again and again when you wish to replace your insoles after several months to several years.
+With just sharp scissors or utility knives, you already know how to cut insoles.
+With the knowledge you’ve gained, you will have no more hard time doing it again and again when you wish to replace your insoles after several months to several years.